 About a 90-minute drive from the town of Lalibela and driving through totally magnificent scenery one finds a church that is built inside a cave.
 Yemrehanna Kristos dates back to 1100 to 1200 AD period in Ethiopia's history; some say this church predates even the rock hewn churches of Lalibela itself.

 The drive there and back is slow yet scenic as one passes villages and churches with a scattering of shepherds every now and again.

-Inside the cave a beautiful church presents itself, built the traditional way (not like the churches of Lalibela) this church is laid out on a foundation of Africa Olive Wood.
-Whilst the main structure is a combination of wooden and granite struts.
-Once inside the church it is the wooden ceiling that is spell binding - the attention to detail is extraordinary.
+Inside the cave, a beautiful church presents itself, built the traditional way (not like the churches of Lalibela) this church is laid out on a foundation of Africa Olive Wood.
+While the main structure is a combination of wooden and granite struts.
+Once inside the church, it is the wooden ceiling that is spell binding - the attention to detail is extraordinary.

 The small village where you park the vehicle is a great spot to buy a cool drink or water when you get back to the vehicle - nothing like supporting the local community I say.